 - Soy sour cream blended with unsweetened soy milk (2-to-1 ratio).

 03 of 11

-Give up grilled cheese?
-Enchiladas?
-Mac-n-cheese?
-No way!
-Lucky for us there are plenty of dairy-free cheeses and vegan cheese substitutes to choose from.
+There are plenty of dairy-free cheeses and vegan cheese substitutes to choose from.
 Because these products are missing elements that help the cheese melt and cook properly, however, a simple swap out may not do the trick.
-Try these dairy-free cheese recipes to assure success.
+Use dairy-free cheese recipes to assure success.

 04 of 11

 Replace Light Cream